Eddie Rosario: Minnesota Twins

 Rosario first played in Minor League Baseball in 2010, in the Gulf Coast League.
 He advanced through the farm system of the Twins, first reaching Double-A in 2013 and Triple-A in 2015.
 He also played several seasons in the Puerto Rican Winter League, and played in the Arizona Fall League in 2013 and 2014.

 Rosario made his major league debut on May 6, 2015.
 Leading off the bottom of the 3rd inning, Rosario swung at the first pitch he saw from Oakland Athletics starter Scott Kazmir, and hit an opposite-field home run, becoming the 115th player in major league history to hit a home run in his first at-bat.
 Rosario played in 122 games for the Twins, sharing outfield duties with Torii Hunter, Aaron Hicks, and fellow prospect Byron Buxton.
 Despite being called up a month into the season, Rosario led all of baseball in triples with 15, and was second in outfield assists with 16, just one behind Avisail García of the Chicago White Sox.
 Rosario finished his rookie campaign with a .267 batting average and 13 home runs.

 With the retirement of Torii Hunter and the Twins' trade of Aaron Hicks, Rosario entered 2016 as the Twins' projected everyday left fielder.
-After a slow start and the emergence of both Robbie Grossman and Max Kepler, Rosario saw his playing time dwindle ultimately leading to his demotion to Triple-A. He was brought back up towards the end of the season, and finished the year with a .269 batting average, 10 home runs, and 32 RBI in 92 games played.
+After a slow start and the emergence of both Robbie Grossman and Max Kepler, Rosario saw his playing time dwindle ultimately leading to his demotion to Triple-A. He was brought back up towards the end of the season, and finished the year batting .269/.296/.421 with 10 home runs, and 32 RBI in 92 games played.
 In 2017, Rosario became the Twins’ everyday left fielder and emerged into one of the AL’s best hitters.
 On June 13 he had his first career 3 home run game going 4-5 and driving in 5 runs.
 Later in the season he won his first Player of the Week for the week of August 13, going .444/.484/1.000 with 4 home runs.
 He ranked in the top 25 for batting average, OPS, slugging, and doubles.
 In 151 games he batted .290 with 27 home runs and 78 RBI.